ledcoyote/ledcoyote.github.io/_posts/2024-09-18-linux-boxes-all-the-way-down.md

 understandable when you think about _how much effort_ cloud providers have put into _creating abstractions_ of these pieces of software running on Linux boxes, so you don't have to worry as much about running the software.
 You can begin to think of them as vector graphic icons in an architecture diagram.
-However, I think it's always good to take stock of the fact that it is only slightly more complicated than simple programs running on Linux boxes.
+This is very powerful, however I think it's good to take stock of the fact that it is only slightly more complicated than simple programs running on Linux boxes.
 It's a bit less magical and scary to realize that.
 I would invite you to take a few steps further...